JuIioCesar/CurriculumVitae/README.md

 - Propose innovative solutions to current technical problems.
 - Define architecture strategies and implementations.
-- Contribute on open and closed source proyects.
+- Contribute on open and closed source projects.
 - Build and propose new features.
 - Conduct technical reviews, audit projects and ensure best practices are followed.
-- Task Estimation.
-- Stay up to date with state of the art technology trends to propose new features and provide value and innovative solutions to our customers
+- Stay up to date with state of the art technology trends to propose new features and provide value and innovative solutions to our customers.
 - Participate in the hiring and interviewing process of technical profiles.
 - Propose business cases to U.S. clients.
 - Give tech talks inside Globant.
 - Share company culture with team mates.
+- Task Estimation.

 **iOS Developer, [The Walt Disney Co.](http://www.disney.com), Mexico City — 2017**